An Introduction to Blogging

 Due to the informal nature of blogs, you can also present this solution in a conversational tone, just as a bricks and mortar shop owner may help a customer in a shop.

-& this is the beauty of blogs for eCommerce, they give you the opportunity to “soft sell” your products.
+& this is the beauty of blogs for eCommerce, they give you the opportunity to help your customers and show why you’re products are so darn special!

 So this is why blogging is important for a card and gift business (any business really), it gives you another way to sell to your customers.